 Note: This status is managed by a BOP contract vendor.

-Federal Location Monitoring (FLM)—a joint program between US Probation and BOP in which individuals are technically in BOP custody but are supervised by US probation officers.
+Federal Location Monitoring (FLM)—a joint program between U.S. Probation and BOP in which individuals are technically in BOP custody but are supervised by U.S. Probation officers.
 These individuals are required to live at an approved residence and are monitored via location monitoring devices.

 Walk-in customers may not be enrolled as program participants.
 Program participants must meet the eligibility requirements listed above.